simgrid/simgrid/docs/source/platform_reference.rst

 :``lat``: Latency of both private links.
 See :ref:`pf_tag_link`.
 :``coordinates``: Coordinates of the gateway for this peer.

-   The communication latency between an host A=(xA,yA,zA) and an host B=(xB,yB,zB) is computed as follows:
+   The communication latency between a host A = (xA,yA,zA) and a host B = (xB,yB,zB) is computed as follows:

    latency = sqrt( (xA-xB)² + (yA-yB)² ) + zA + zB

-   See the documentation of :cpp:class:`simgrid::kernel::routing::VivaldiZone` for details on how the latency is computed from the coordinate, and on the the up and down bandwidth are used.
+   See the documentation of :cpp:class:`simgrid::kernel::routing::VivaldiZone` for details on how the latency is computed from the coordinates, and on how the up and down bandwidth are used.
 :``availability_file``: File containing the availability profile.
    See the full description in :ref:`pf_tag_host`